 The following are instructions for how to change your existing payroll setup to stop using the city earnings that were setup and consolidate them to one earning for regular time, one for overtime, and one for double time.

 The process will vary by company.
 For instance, some companies will stop using city earnings and will need to consolidate down to union-only based earnings.
 Other companies may need to consolidate down to just union earnings.
-States such as Washington and Oregon state would likely setup differently due to L&I.
+States such as Washington and Oregon state would likely setup differently due to L&I. Please speak to your accountant if you are unsure about any of these issues.

 - Edit each earning item that you are wanting to revamp and click the Add All Taxes button.
 This will append the taxes and liabilities that are not present.